 Tracking is not a one-time activity to be performed on a fixed date every year.
 Instead, it is something that has to happen continuously.
 Continuous tracking eliminates waste, reduces downtime, brings down incidents of theft and keeps the asset well-maintained.
 As a business owner, you need to set up a consistent reporting process that is always executed efficiently.

-6. Automate And Outsource
+6. Automate and Outsource

 Automation if done correctly makes work error free.
 In order to have an efficient asset management lifecycle automate all that can be.
 The entire process does not have to be automated but those tasks that are repetitive should be.
-Reporting, patching, application deployment etc. can be automated by using electronic ITAM platforms.
+Reporting, patching and application deployment can be automated by using electronic ITAM platforms.
 This will save a lot of your employee’s time.
 If you are short on manpower you can also outsource the entire process.
 It will reduce the burden of work on your employees and they can be used elsewhere when there is demand.
 To ensure complete compliance and increase cost effectiveness you can automate as well as outsource the process.

 7. Determine Metrics